FXgora/fxgora-client/README.md

 A client side implementation of the Artion Marketplace for NFT trading on FXgora.

 Artion allows users:
-- to explore existing NFTs on Fantom Opera network.
+- to explore existing NFTs on FXgora.
 - to create a new collection of a new NFT
 - to register a collection of already deployed NFT.
 - to buy / sell / collect rare NFTs.